Could Finland become the fair Silicon Valley of the 2020s? – Enthusiasm for health data and the coronavirus application makes Finns stand out

 Sitra commissioned an online survey to investigate the use of smart devices intended for self-measurement as well as people’s attitudes towards the data produced by these devices and its use.
 The survey did not cover home care or medical care devices but mainly focused on the use of applications and devices, such as activity trackers, smart rings and smartphones.
 More information about the results can be found in the summary article and the full set of research data.

-The survey was conducted as part of Sitra’s IHAN project, which lays a foundation for a Fair data economy The part of the economy that focuses on creating services and data-based products in an ethical manner.
-Fairness means that the rights of individuals are protected and the needs of all stakeholders are taken into account in a data economy. .
+The survey was conducted as part of Sitra’s IHAN project, which lays a foundation for a fair data economy .
 In this kind of economy, the successful digital services of the future are based on trust and create value for everyone.